Hoyt Axton

 Hoyt Wayne Axton (March 25, 1938 – October 26, 1999) was an American singer-songwriter, guitarist, and actor.
 He became prominent in the early 1960s, establishing himself on the West Coast as a folk singer with an earthy style and powerful voice.
 Among his best-known songs are "Joy to the World", "The Pusher", "No No Song", "Greenback Dollar", "Della and the Dealer", "Never Been to Spain", and "Boney Fingers".

-He was also a prolific character actor, with many film and television roles to his credit, often playing a father figure in a number of films, including The Black Stallion (1979), Heart Like a Wheel (1983), and Gremlins (1984).
+He was also a prolific character actor with many film and television roles to his credit, playing a father figure in a number of films, including The Black Stallion (1979), Heart Like a Wheel (1983), and Gremlins (1984).

 Early life

 Born in Duncan, Oklahoma, Axton spent his preteen years in Comanche, Oklahoma, with his brother John.
 His mother Mae Boren Axton, a songwriter, cowrote the song "Heartbreak Hotel", which became a major hit for Elvis Presley.
 Some of Hoyt's own songs were later recorded by Presley.
 Axton's father John Thomas Axton was a naval officer stationed in Jacksonville, Florida, where the family joined him in 1949.

-Axton graduated from Robert E. Lee High School in 1956 and left town after a hardware store was destroyed by fire on graduation night following a misguided prank.
+Axton graduated from High School in 1956 and left town after being involved in the burning of a hardware store that was started as a misguided prank.

 He attended Oklahoma State University on a scholarship, where he played football, but he left to enlist in the U.S. Navy.
 Axton held the rank of petty officer second class and served on two ships, the USS Princeton (CV-37) and the USS Ranger (CVA-61).

-Axton was a cousin of musician Arlo Guthrie.
+Axton was a distant cousin of musician Arlo Guthrie.
 He was also the first cousin of David Boren, who served as governor of Oklahoma and three terms in the United States Senate and was also president of the University of Oklahoma.